Back ] Home ] Up ] Next ]

 Click Image to Enlarge

-Swartwout's Paper Fastener & Binder
+Swartwout's Metallic Paper Fastener and Binder

 Swartwout Mfg.
 Co., New York, NY

-W. H. Swartwout of New York, NY, sold "metallic paper fasteners" as of 1864.
-(Annual Report of the American Institute of the City of New York for the Years 1863, '64, Albany, 1864) According to an 1872 report, "Swartwout's Patent Metallic Paper Fastener and Binder, designed for fastening papers of all kinds...consists of two thin plates, of equal size, one of which is furnished with long, projecting teeth, fitting exactly into corresponding holes in the other.
+"Swartwout's Patent Metallic Paper Fastener and Binder, designed for fastening papers of all kinds...consists of two thin plates, of equal size, one of which is furnished with long, projecting teeth, fitting exactly into corresponding holes in the other.
 By a simple process the ends of the teeth are turned up, and the two plates, with whatever is placed between them, are firmly clinched together."
 (The Publishers' and Stationers' Weekly Trade Circular, Feb.
 8, 1872, p.
 103)

-Swartwout's Paper Fastener and Binder
+Hart's Paper Fastener and Binder

 Holmes, Booth & Haydens